All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will Ozempic give me more energy directly?

-Ozempic is not a stimulant and does not directly boost energy levels.
+Ozempic isn't a stimulant and doesn't directly boost energy levels.
 Any improvement in energy would result from reduced inflammation, better metabolic function, weight loss, and improved sleep quality over time.
 These are indirect effects that develop gradually.

 How does Ozempic compare to other treatments for ME/CFS?